ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

   batchSize: 64
 }
 ```
-    * If you are feeling ambitious, try training a model with your own dataset.

 3. Whatever exercise you choose, document the process of working with the data and the ml5.js library in a blog post.
 It's absolutely ok if nothing works, write a post that explains what you tried, document the errors, and theorize as to what might have gone wrong -- is the bug in your code, the data, the ml5 library, the web editor?
 For any terms that are unfamiliar, search for information online and write about what you tihnk they mean in your post.